Book Review: Every UK Hit Single (1980) by Richard West

 Holdsworth fans will twig that three of these players are closely associated with the late master guitarist who also appeared on Wackerman’s superb 1991 debut album Forty Reasons.

-Though Allan wasn’t mentioned by name, his influence towered over this music (Wackerman also contributed memorable compositions to various Holdsworth’s solo albums).
+Though Allan wasn’t mentioned by name, his influence towered over this music (Wackerman also contributed memorable compositions to a few Holdsworth solo albums).

 ‘The Fifth’ thrust us into the band’s soundworld, a subtle, elegiac half-time shuffle with dark, meaty, close-interval chords and vertical harmony.
 Wackerman’s feel is subtly different to those of past half-time masters Omar Hakim, Kirk Covington and Peter Erskine.